 Issue #6367 - Added support to drop databases using the 'WITH (FORCE)' option.
-Issue #6368 - Add "[ NULLS [ NOT ] DISTINCT ]" option while creating an Index.
+Issue #6368 - Add "[NULLS [NOT] DISTINCT]" option while creating an Index.
 Issue #6370 - Added 'OR REPLACE' clause while creating trigger.
-Issue #6371 - Added security\invoker option while creating a view.
+Issue #6371 - Added security_invoker option while creating a view.

 Issue #5306 - Fix an issue where object explorer tree crashes occasionally.
 Issue #6065 - Ensure that query tool shortcuts are working properly.
 Issue #6258 - Add Password exec command and Expiration time to server export JSON and also allow them to import.
 Issue #6266 - When opening pgAdmin the layout should be auto reset if it is corrupted.
 Reset layout menu should work if layout is corrupted while using pgAdmin.
 Issue #6291 - Fix an issue where loading more rows indicator will not disappear if connection is lost.
 Issue #6340 - Fix an encoding error when connecting through Pgbouncer.
 Issue #6352 - Fix an issue where explain plan details is showing HTML escaped characters.

-Issue #6354 - Fixed an issue where queries with temporary tables in the same transaction is not working.
+Issue #6363 - Fixed an issue where queries with temporary tables in the same transaction is not working.

-Issue #6363 - Fixed an issue where preview images for themes were not loading.

 Issue #6420 - Fix raise notice from func/proc or code blocks are no longer displayed live.
 Issue #6431 - Fix an issue where PSQL is not working if the database name have quotes or double quotes.
 Issue #6435 - Fix an issue where all the menus are enabled when pgAdmin is opened and no object is selected in the object explorer.